Alarm Monitoring in Western Australia

-Securex Security Systems & Services recommends and offers professional security monitoring services throughout Australia 24 hours a day, 365 days a year.
+Securex Security Systems & Services recommends and offers professional alarm monitoring services throughout Australia 24 hours a day, 365 days a year.

 The disadvantages of this included:

 - Not be available when the alarm activates (in a meeting, movie or dinner)

 - Not knowing if your alarm is even working (never tested)

 - Not knowing what the alarm is (is it a power outage or intruder)

 - Not knowing if an intruder is onsite (multiple alarms)